hydroper/fortoresseXY/README.md

 Client side reconsiderations:

 * No use of Apache Flex or Apache Royale, given that both are not priorized over the Feathers UI project by Josh Tynjala.
 The reason is that Josh builds a SWC for every Feathers UI release, which is compatible with AIR applications written in ActionScript 3.
+* If the project were to use Apache Flex, then the AIR SDK overlay would be overlaid into the Apache Flex SDK.

 [![](https://img.shields.io/badge/Flex-gray)](https://flex.apache.org)
 [![](https://img.shields.io/badge/Using%20Flex-gray)](https://help.adobe.com/archive/en_US/flex/using/flex_4.6_help.pdf)